crisfervil/DynamicsNode/doc/CompileAndTesting.md

 # How to compile the code
+## Prerequisites
+Node.
+Install the latest version from: https://nodejs.org/

+Git is optional.
+Can be installed from https://desktop.github.com/

+## Steps
 First, get the latest version of the code from github, either using the clone button from the web, or using the command line.
 ```
 $ git clone https://github.com/crisfervil/DynamicsIntegration.git